How to Structure Your Next.js Project for Scale

 A practical guide to organizing your Next.js codebase — directory structures, feature-based architecture, shared components, and configuration patterns that scale.

 Every Next.js project starts clean.
 Then features pile up, the components folder turns into a graveyard of single-use files, and nobody can find anything.
+If you're brand new to the framework, our Getting Started with Next.js guide is a good first stop.
 I've refactored enough codebases to know that structure problems don't fix themselves — they compound.

 Here's how I organize Next.js projects that stay navigable as they grow.